Program counter: Hardware implementation

 In a simple central processing unit (CPU), the PC is a digital counter (which is the origin of the term "program counter") that may be one of several hardware registers.
 The instruction cycle begins with a fetch, in which the CPU places the value of the PC on the address bus to send it to the memory.
 The memory responds by sending the contents of that memory location on the data bus.
 (This is the stored-program computer model, in which a single memory space contains both executable instructions and ordinary data.)
 Following the fetch, the CPU proceeds to execution, taking some action based on the memory contents that it obtained.
 At some point in this cycle, the PC will be modified so that the next instruction executed is a different one (typically, incremented so that the next instruction is the one starting at the memory address immediately following the last memory location of the current instruction).

 Like other processor registers, the PC may be a bank of binary latches, each one representing one bit of the value of the PC.
 The number of bits (the width of the PC) relates to the processor architecture.
 For instance, a “32-bit” CPU may use 32 bits to be able to address 232 units of memory.
-On some processors, the width of program counter instead depends on the addressable memory; for example, some AVR controllers have a PC which wraps around after 12 bits.
+On some processors, the width of the program counter instead depends on the addressable memory; for example, some AVR microcontrollers have a PC which wraps around after 12 bits.

 If the PC is a binary counter, it may increment when a pulse is applied to its COUNT UP input, or the CPU may compute some other value and load it into the PC by a pulse to its LOAD input.

 To identify the current instruction, the PC may be combined with other registers that identify a segment or page.
 This approach permits a PC with fewer bits by assuming that most memory units of interest are within the current vicinity.